ryanmello/lilli/QUICKSTART.md

 # 🚀 Quick Start Guide

-This guide will help you get Bloomer Agent up and running in minutes.
+This guide will help you get Lilli up and running in minutes.

 ## Prerequisites